dougthor42/gdw_go/README.md

 │   │                           # no raw .go files in this pkg folder, and │   │                           # instead everything's put into subfolders.
 │   │
-│   └── gdwcalc                 # Subfolder for a package
+│   └── gdw                 # Subfolder for a package
 │       │
-│       ├── gdwcalc.go          # At least one file, with the same name.
+│       ├── gdw.go          # At least one file, with the same name.
 │       │                       # Is this a requirement?
-│       └── gdwcalc_test.go
+│       └── gdw_test.go
 └── README.md
 ```